23-MDDN342/data-mappings-panwung/README.md

 18/05
 Made some minor adjustments to the positioning of the face.
 I plan on adding some additional details like spots (even though they are not part of the original design), which will be drawn based on a given face (I haven't decided how).
 Still need to make the line that goes through the pupil somehow, and maybe some neck details.

+19/05
+Made the line that goes through the pupil's curve.